-Currently, of the 16 banks in Estonia, nine of which are licensed credit institutions and seven are branches of foreign credit institutions.
+Currently, of the 16 banks in Estonia, nine are licensed credit institutions and seven are branches of foreign credit institutions.
 Scandinavian banking groups dominate the Estonian banking sector, accounting for 90% of the total assets.

 For anyone considering a banking career in Estonia, this list of banks in Estonia is a helpful guide on where to start.
 To learn more, see our list of financial institutions.